-Environmental engineering is the application of science and engineering to help improve the environment, such as improvement to our air and water.
+Environmental engineering is the application of science and engineering to help improve the natural environment, seeking to facilitate the provision of healthy water, air and land.

-Research can be based around microwave processing, wastewater treatment, greenhouse gases, removal of pollutants in water and soils as well as many other aspects.
+Research topics for this PhD are very varied but can include microwave processing, wastewater treatment, greenhouse gases, removal of pollutants in water and soils as well as many other aspects.

 Postgraduate students also have access to research facilities including a range of equipment, for example:

 • total organic carbon

 • research test rigs - multiphase flow